bvasilop/mws-restaurant-stage-3-final/README.md

 The test project with HTTPS for Lighthouse Audit use the following link: [https://sharp-brown-2c2431.netlify.com/restaurant.html?id=1](https://sharp-brown-2c2431.netlify.com/restaurant.html?id=1)

+> In order for this project to load correctly in the browser, you have to be running the API server on port `1337` from this repo: [https://github.com/udacity/mws-restaurant-stage-3](https://github.com/udacity/mws-restaurant-stage-3)

 If you want to run it locally clone the repo and install the dependencies:

 `$ git clone https://github.com/bvasilop/mws-restaurant-stage-3-final`